 What Do Sloths Eat?
 Sloths are arboreal creatures commonly found in South and Central America.
-Sloths are considered as the slowest mammals, and this is attributed to their meager metabolic rates.
+Sloths are considered the slowest mammals, and this is attributed to their meager metabolic rates.

 Sloths mostly feed on buds, leaves, and tender shoots.
 Some sloth species can also consume a vast range of insects, nestling, bird eggs, lizards, and carrion.